tryhackmeltd/docs.tryhackme.com/docs/room-creation/getting-started.md

 Rooms are a virtual space where you can easily allocate tasks to users.
 You can create rooms for challenges (CTF's) or to run a particular workshop or training session.

 Material (Virtual machines or downloads) are linked to a task, rather than a room.
-This mean you can have several virtual machines for a single room.
+This means you can have several virtual machines for a single room.

 The process to start allocating tasks to users is below: